Frequently Asked Questions

 The General Assembly of Pennsylvania enacted a statute (Senate Bill 539) in 1990 "requiring institutions of higher education to evaluate their faculties for fluency in the English language; providing for certifications as to that fluency; imposing penalties; and conferring powers and duties upon the State Board of Education."
 The act includes "every member of an institution of higher education, other than visiting faculty but including graduate teaching assistants, who teaches one or more undergraduate credit courses at a campus of that institution within this Commonwealth except: 1] such courses that are designed to be taught predominately in a foreign language; 2] student participatory and activity courses such as clinics, studios, seminars and laboratories; 3] special arrangement courses such as individualized instruction and independent study courses; and 4] continuing education courses."
 The act requires each institution of higher education to file annual reports with the Pennsylvania Department of Education showing compliance.
 The Secretary of Education may impose penalties for each course taught by an uncertified faculty member.

-Initially, you must speak to your department chairperson, who can certify you immediately if you can produce evidence of a rating of Superior on an ACTFL Oral Proficiency Interview or a score of 27 or higher on the Speaking component of the iBT TOEFL.
+You can be certified immediately if you can produce evidence of a rating of Advanced-Mid on an ACTFL Oral Proficiency Interview or a score of 27 or higher on the Speaking component of the iBT TOEFL.
 The evidence you need is official score results.
+You can complete a certificate request form at this link.
 If you have not received sufficient scores on any of these measures, or have not taken any of these tests, you will need to contact the ELP for information on in-house testing.

-Candidates may also need to take the Interactive Performance Test (IPT), which is designed to evaluate the fluency and intelligibility of English spoken by nonnative instructors in a simulated university classroom setting.
+Students without a sufficient TOEFL score, need to take the Interactive Performance Test (IPT), which is designed to evaluate the fluency and intelligibility of English spoken by nonnative instructors in a simulated university classroom setting.
 In this test, you prepare and give a ten-minute lecture on a topic specific to your field of study before a class of mock students who are trained raters and will listen and ask questions during your lesson.
 After the lecture, you will be asked to sit for a five-minute meeting with one of the "students"; much like a meeting during office hours.
-The performance is video recorded for later review and evaluation.
-Students may not take the IPT without first taking the SPEAK test.
+The performance is recorded for later review and evaluation.

-The SPEAK and IPT are administered three times per year, prior to the start of each semester: August, December & April.
+The IPT is administered three times per year, prior to the start of each semester: August, December & April.
 If your department wants you to take on teaching duties for the fall semester, for example, the last opportunity you would have to test would be in August.
-During each testing round, the SPEAK is scheduled about two weeks before the IPT so students who need to take both tests can do so within the same testing period.
 See test dates for details.

 Each summer, the ELP offers a training program sponsored by the School of Arts & Sciences.
 Application for the program begins in the spring through your department or directly with the ELP.
 See Summer Training Program for more information.

-In the fall semester, a graduate-level spoken English course (GAS 600) is offered.
-Although this course is credit bearing, the credit does not contribute to your degree requirements.
+In the fall semester, a graduate-level spoken English course (GAS 6000) is offered.
 Enrollment in this course is by permit only and there are limited seats available.
 For more information, contact English Language Programs at email@example.com.

-The SPEAK test and IPT are only offered three times per year, near the end of the fall, spring, and summer semesters.
+The IPT is only offered three times per year, near the end of the fall, spring, and summer semesters.
 If you are expected to teach in an upcoming semester and have yet to demonstrate English fluency, please preview the test dates in advance of making any travel plans.
 We are unable to schedule single testing appointments for individual students.
 Please contact firstname.lastname@example.org with any questions.

 The state of Pennsylvania requires specific proof of language fluency, and will not accept a high school or college diploma in place of English proficiency test results.
 Please note that this requirement is different from your department's language requirement for admissions.
-Thus, even if test results were waived for you for admissions purposes, you will likely still need to take the SPEAK test or IPT.
+Thus, even if test results were waived for you for admissions purposes, you will likely still need to take the IPT if you do not have a TOEFL or ACTFL score.